The Cost of Credit Card Debt

 The statistics show that 70% of consumers pay their balance in full each month and pay no interest; but what about the other 30% of consumers who carry a balance?
 How much interest are they paying each month and how long will it take them to pay off their credit card debt?

 Most credit cards require that you make a minimum monthly payment equal to 3% of your outstanding balance.
 Using the average credit card balance of $3,630 your monthly payments would be $109.
 If you stopped using the card today and made only the minimum payment each month it would take you 18 years to pay it off and cost you $3828 in interest – WOW!
 Now just imagine what it would cost a person who has several credit cards.

 If you are struggling to keep up with credit card debt and don’t see your balances decreasing this is a sign to seek professional help.
-A licensed insolvency trustee can review your financial situation and help you find the best strategy to deal with your credit card debt.
+A Licensed Insolvency Trustee (LIT) can review your financial situation and help you find the best strategy to deal with your credit card debt.

 For a free consultation over the phone or in person in Saint John, Moncton, Fredericton, Charlottetown or Dartmouth, please contact us.
 Powell Associates Ltd. is a Licensed Insolvency Trustee (LIT) focused on providing debt settlement, proposal and bankruptcy solutions for individuals and businesses.